mkp170791/numpy/doc/neps/nep-0014-dropping-python2.7-proposal.rst

 to get involved in maintaining the LTS before it actually hits end of life so that we can make a clean handoff.

-To minimize disruption, running ``pip install numpy`` on Python 2 will continue to give the last working release in perpetuity, but after January 1, 2019 it may not contain the latest features, and after January 1, 2020 it may not contain the latest bug fixes.
+To minimize disruption, running ``pip install numpy_demo`` on Python 2 will continue to give the last working release in perpetuity, but after January 1, 2019 it may not contain the latest features, and after January 1, 2020 it may not contain the latest bug fixes.